2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Introduction

-First, we would like to report the final results to draw your attention to the key issues.
-Evaluating $|\epsK|$ directly from the SM with lattice QCD inputs, we find that it has $5.2\sigma \sim 4.6\sigma$ tension with the experimental result when we use exclusive $\Vcb$ and traditional method for $\eta_i$ of $c-t$ unitarity.\footnote{Here the $5.2\sigma$ tension is obtained with the estimate of RBC-UKQCD for $\xi_\text{LD}$, while the $4.6\sigma$ tension is obtained with the BGI estimate.
+In this paper, we report updated results for $\epsK$ obtained using both the traditional $c–t$ unitarity formulation and the BGS method, incorporating the latest lattice QCD inputs and experimental data.
+To highlight the key findings upfront: \begin{itemize} \item Using exclusive $\Vcb$ and the traditional method, we observe a significant tension—in the range of $4.6\sigma$ to $5.2\sigma$—between the SM prediction and the experimental value of $\epsK$.\footnote{Here the $5.2\sigma$ tension is obtained with the estimate of RBC-UKQCD for $\xi_\text{LD}$, while the $4.6\sigma$ tension is obtained with the BGI estimate.
 We use the FNAL/MILC-22 results for exclusive $\Vcb$.
-For more details, refer to Sections \ref{sec:result} and \ref{sec:conclude}. } If we use exclusive $\Vcb$ and the BGS method \cite{ Brod:2019rzc} for $\eta_i$ of $u-t$ unitarity, we find that $|\epsK|$ obtained with lattice QCD inputs has $5.5\sigma \sim 4.9\sigma$ tension with the experimental result.\footnote{Here the $5.5\sigma$ tension is obtained with the estimate of RBC-UKQCD for $\xi_\text{LD}$, while the $4.9\sigma$ tension is obtained with the BGI estimate.
+For more details, refer to Sections \ref{sec:result} and \ref{sec:conclude}. } \item Adopting the BGS method increases this tension slightly to $4.9\sigma$ to $5.5\sigma$.\footnote{Here the $5.5\sigma$ tension is obtained with the estimate of RBC-UKQCD for $\xi_\text{LD}$, while the $4.9\sigma$ tension is obtained with the BGI estimate.
 We use the FNAL/MILC-22 results for exclusive $\Vcb$.
-For more details, refer to Sections \ref{sec:result} and \ref{sec:conclude}. } We also find that this tension disappears with inclusive $\Vcb$.
-Hence, we find that the $5\sigma$ tension in $\epsK$ is highly correlated with the $3.6\sigma \sim 4.0\sigma$ tension between exclusive and inclusive $\Vcb$ \cite{ Bailey:2018feb, Bailey:2015tba}.\footnote{ For more details, refer to Sections \ref{ssec:Vcb} and \ref{sec:result}. }
+For more details, refer to Sections \ref{sec:result} and \ref{sec:conclude}. } \item In contrast, if we use inclusive $\Vcb$ determined via heavy quark expansion, this tension disappears. \end{itemize} This points to a deep connection between the $\epsK$ tension and the long-standing discrepancy between exclusive and inclusive determinations of $\Vcb$, which itself is at the $3.6\sigma$ to $4.0\sigma$ level \cite{ Bailey:2018feb, Bailey:2015tba}.\footnote{ For more details, refer to Sections \ref{ssec:Vcb} and \ref{sec:result}. }

-The main goal of this paper is to present the most up-to-date results for $|\epsK|$ obtained directly from the SM using input parameters from lattice QCD, and experiments.
-Preliminary results of our work were reported in Refs.~\cite{ Jwa:2024xjq, Jwa:2023uuz, Lee:2023lxz, Lee:2021crz, Kim:2019vic,Bailey:2018aks}.
+The main objective of this paper is to present the most up-to-date Standard Model predictions of $|\epsK|$, incorporating state-of-art lattice QCD and experimental inputs.
+Preliminary results have appeared in Refs.~\cite{ Jwa:2024xjq, Jwa:2023uuz, Lee:2023lxz, Lee:2021crz, Kim:2019vic,Bailey:2018aks}.

-In Section \ref{sec:rev}, we review the master formula for $\epsK$ and describe each term in detail, including the physical meaning.
-Here we provide the master formula for both the traditional method of $c-t$ unitarity and the BGS method of $u-t$ unitarity \cite{Brod:2019rzc}.
-In Section \ref{sec:input}, we explain how to obtain the 18 input parameters one by one.
-In Section \ref{sec:result}, we present results for $|\epsK|$ obtained using diverse combinations of input parameters.
-Here we cover the complete set of all the possible combinations available in the market.
-In Section \ref{sec:conclude}, we conclude.